kshootmania/libkson/README.md

 ## Compilation
 ### With Visual Studio 2022
-Open kson.vcxproj and click the build button.
+Open kson.sln and click the build button.

 ### With CMake
 ```bash